kawu/hhu-dl-materials-2019/installation/README.md

 ```python
 >>> import torch
 ```
-To verify that it works.
+to verify that it works.

 # IPython